jakearchibald/jakearchibald.com/static-build/posts/2024/07/video-with-transparency/index.md

 TODO demo - made for the width of the page, with a play/pause toggle on click (no UI)

 I didn't know much about it, so I dug in to try and find the most robust and efficient way to do it.
 It turns out, the 'native' ways of doing it are inefficient and buggy.
-If you handle the transparency yourself, you avoid these bugs, and can cut the file size by TODO.
+If you handle the transparency yourself, you avoid these bugs, and serve a file that's half the size, or less.

 If you just want the solution, TODO